kd-neti/action-substitute-secrets-in-file/readme.md

-# Substitute Secrets into Tokenised File
+# Substitute Secrets into Json File

 Substitute GitHub Secrets into a File, matching on a specified Token format.